US President Donald Trump told a cabinet meeting at the White House on March 26 that Iran was 'begging' for a deal. EPA

 Live updates: Follow the latest news on US-Iran war

-White House Middle East envoy Steve Witkoff said Washington had given Iran with a 15-point action list for a peace deal.
+His remarks followed a Cabinet meeting at the White House at which Middle East envoy Steve Witkoff said Washington had given Iran with a 15-point "action list" for a peace deal.
 He said the Pakistani government had presented the proposal and is acting as a mediator.

 Mr Witkoff said the US wants to “convince Iran that this is the inflection point with no good alternatives for them, other than more death and destruction”.

-He added that a deal would be “great” for Iran, and for “the entire region and the world at large”.
+He said that a deal would be “great” for Iran, and for “the entire region and the world at large”.

 In talks held before the war, Mr Witkoff said Iranian officials told him they had enough enriched uranium for 11 nuclear bombs and that they believed Tehran had an “inalienable right to enrich”.